-Near the anniversary of John Denver’s death, the city of Aspen, Colorado hold a week-long John Denver Celebration, including live music, tours of where he lived, and old radio broadcasts.
+Near the anniversary of John Denver’s death, the city of Aspen, Colorado holds a week-long John Denver Celebration, including live music, tours of where he lived, and old radio broadcasts.

 By the time of his death, John Denver had recorded and released approximately 300 songs, about 200 of them which he composed himself.
 He achieved total sales of over 33 million records worldwide.
 This prolific output earned him a spot in the Songwriters Hall of Fame to which he was inducted in 1996.